next-n/KafkaAndRestApi/README.md

 3.      recent_changes is for getting live from wiki rest api and store links into this
 4.      read_changed is for links you have read(you will have to request random articles which is recently updated.
 5. run three microservices
-6. 1.Eureka_Server - this is eureka server and it stores instances of other microservices
+6. Eureka_Server - this is eureka server and it stores instances of other microservices
-7. 2.Wiki_Recent_Changes - this one is getting live data from wiki live api and stores links to database(recent_changes)
+7. Wiki_Recent_Changes - this one is getting live data from wiki live api and stores links to database(recent_changes)
-8. 3.ReadRandomFromWikiChange - this one is getting random webpage that is was recently updated.
+8. ReadRandomFromWikiChange - this one is getting random webpage that is was recently updated.
 She asked wiki_recent_changes through rest api and getting random links

 Eureka Server